 How to Roast Hazelnuts

-Roasting hazelnuts is easy; de-skinning them can be tricky, and is the only potentially challenging part of this recipe.
+Roasting hazelnuts is fairly easy.
+Taking the skins off hazelnuts sometimes can be tricky.
+But that's usually the only potentially challenging part of this recipe.

-Other times, the hazelnuts seem to cling to their skins and you have to work a little harder to rub the skins off.
+Sometimes, the hazelnuts seem to cling to their skins.
+So you have to work a little harder to rub the skins off.

 This homemade Nutella is an AMAZING chocolate hazelnut spread with so many uses.